Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/src/samples/README.md

 }
 ```

 ## Next steps
-Several KeyVault Java SDK samples are available to you in the SDK's GitHub repository.
-These samples provide example code for additional scenarios commonly encountered while working with Key Vault:
+Start using KeyVault Java SDK in your solutions.
+Our SDK details could be found at [SDK README] [SECRETS_SDK_README].

 ###  Additional Documentation
 For more extensive documentation on Azure Key Vault, see the [API reference documentation][azkeyvault_rest].